 Just note that peak seasons and off-seasons vary around the world.
 But this information is readily available, Nichols says.

 “There are several ways to get more information about a location’s peak travel seasons,” she says.
-“Some suggestions would be to follow the travel section of U.S. news sites, searching for the destination of your choice on Google, following travel bloggers, visiting travel board websites or visiting the U.S. Department of State website.”
+“Some suggestions would be to follow the travel section of U.S. news sites, searching for the destination of your choice online, following travel bloggers, visiting travel board websites or visiting the U.S. Department of State website.”